SATURDAY, APR. 14 AND FRIDAY, APR. 20 - SATURDAY, APR. 21, 2018 | LITTLE ROCK

 SATURDAY, APRIL 21 | 8:00 PM at RON ROBINSON THEATER

-A once-in-a-lifetime Saturday-night variety show, hosted by Garrison Keillor of A Prarie Home Companion fame and featuring music by Iris DeMent, readings from True Grit, and tributes from celebrity fans, including Roy Blount Jr. and Calvin Trillin, among other surprise guests.
+A once-in-a-lifetime Saturday-night variety show featuring music by Iris DeMent, readings from True Grit, and tributes from celebrity fans, including Roy Blount Jr., Calvin Trillin, and Harrison Scott Key, among other surprise guests.

 For updates on this event, our special guests, and the on-sale date for tickets, check back to this webpage and/or be sure to sign up for updates directly to your inbox via our Oxford American Presents e-newsletter.